Body Forms

 EXAMPLE: Custom Body Form – Fibreglass

-As mentioned above, I found it very useful to understand my body.
+I had a fibreglass form made by https://bodycastingsydney.com.au/ As mentioned above, I found it very useful to understand my body.
 I have no regrets for the getting it made, even though it was quite expensive.
 However, I would also like to have a custom-made mannequin that is easier to use in terms of making patterns.
-I find getting some items of clothing on and off very difficulty, as well as pinning.
-EX
+I find getting some items of clothing on and off very difficulty, and given it is fiberglass I am unable to use pins.

 EXAMPLE: Custom Body Form – Polystyrene by Sew Sister

-If you don’t live in the ACT, Hollie can still make your body form; check out her website for the details of having your measurements taken in any mPort machine.
+You can have a Body Form made from a 3D scan by Sew Sister.
+Here in Australia, you can have this done by Hollie in Canberra, her website is: https://www.toolsbyhollie.com/custom-dummy If you don't live in the ACT, Hollie can still make your body form; check out her website for the details of having your measurements taken in any mPort machine.
 She is an mPort partner, and she can get your details of the body scan and print your 3D custom form.
-The cost is around $700, but I don’t know if that includes postage.
+The cost is around $700, but I don't know if that includes postage.

 Example: Making a Duct Form